haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ### Pre-Proposal
 Prior to submitting a detailed proposal, please post to the Haskell Discourse instance with a summary of the proposal's contents and a subject line that begins with "Pre-HFTP:".
 This helps address the prior art and related efforts concerns, and can save time needed to rewrite a proposal in light of previously-unknown opportunities for collaboration.
-While submitters are strongly encouraged to discuss their proposal on Discourse ahead of time, proposals will not be summarily rejected for not having done so.
+While submitters are strongly encouraged to discuss their proposal on Discourse before writing them, proposals will not be summarily rejected for not having done so.
-It is sufficient to post a link to the final discussion thread and invite comments and discussion.
+It is sufficient to post a link to an existing draft of the proposal to solicit prior art and related work before revising and formally submitting the proposal.

 ### Proposal
 Having gathered initial feedback, the next step is to write and submit a proposal.